'Bubble to bubble' mentally draining, confesses Holder

 “But I'm still enjoying the cricket, I'm still enjoying what I'm doing but the bubble life hasn't been easy.”

-Holder is expected to be on the road again next month with Cricket West Indies on Tuesday confirming a Test and one-day tour of Bangladesh from January 18 to February 15.
+Holder is expected to be on the road against next month with Cricket West Indies on Tuesday confirming a Test and one-day tour of Bangladesh from January 18 to February 15.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login